j4n-co/wikimedia-styleguide-hugo-test/exampleSite/content/visual-style/colors/index.md

   {{< swatch name="Base0"   hex="#000000" rgb="RGB 0, 0, 0"       hsb="HSB 0, 0%, 0%" wcag="AAA" dark="true" >}}
 {{< /swatch_section >}}

-### Accent colors
+## Accent colors

-Accent colors are used to emphasise actions and highlight key information.
-Blue is a natural choice in our context, where it has been the default color used for links, conveying the idea of action.
+Accent colors are used to emphasize actions and to highlight key information.
+Blue is a natural choice in our context, where it has been the default color used for links and conveys the idea of action.

-There are three shades provided for situations where you need a lighter (Accent90), regular (Accent50) or a darker (Accent10) version.
+There are three shades provided for when you need a lighter (Accent90), regular (Accent50) or a darker (Accent10) version of blue.

-Accent50 provides a blue which is suitable to be used for text and as background.
-When used as link text it provides sufficient contrast with black text to notice the difference.
-When used as background, it provides enough contrast with white text to keep the text readable.
+Accent50 is suitable to use for text and as background.
+When used for link text, this color provides sufficient contrast with black text.
+When used as background, it provides sufficient contrast with white text.

 {{< swatch_section >}}
   {{< swatch name="Accent90" hex="#eaf3ff" rgb="RGB 234, 243, 255" hsb="HSB 214, 8%, 100%" wcag="AAA" >}}